fortra/nanodump/README.md

 # NanoDump

-A Beacon Object File that creates a minidump of the LSASS process.
+A flexible tool that creates a minidump of the LSASS process.

 ![screenshot](demo.png)